|

 LDC will post conference updates via social media.
 We look forward to seeing you in Italy!

-Call My Net 1 was developed by LDC and contains 364 hours of conversational telephone speech in four languages (Tagalog, Cebuano, Cantonese, and Mandarin) collected in 2015 from 221 native speakers located in the Philippines and China along with metadata and speaker demographic information.
+New publications: Call My Net 1 was developed by LDC and contains 364 hours of conversational telephone speech in four languages (Tagalog, Cebuano, Cantonese, and Mandarin) collected in 2015 from 221 native speakers located in the Philippines and China along with metadata and speaker demographic information.
 Recordings and data from this collection were used to support the NIST 2016 Speaker Recognition Evaluation.

 Speakers made 10 telephone calls each to people within their existing social networks, using different handsets and under a variety of noise conditions.
 Speakers were connected through a robot operator to carry on casual conversations on topics of their choice.
 All recordings were manually audited to confirm language and speaker requirements.
 The documentation for this release includes metadata about phone type, noise conditions, and call quality.
 Speaker demographic information on year of birth, sex, and native language is also included.